-Subsequent standard first trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns.

-II.
-One standard second or third trimester ultrasound (76805) is allowed per pregnancy.

-Subsequent standard second or third trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns.
+- I. One standard first trimester ultrasound (76801) is allowed per pregnancy to establish viability, gestational age, and determine if singleton or multiple births. - Subsequent standard first trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns. - II.
+One standard second trimester ultrasound (76805) is allowed per pregnancy for fetal morphology. - Subsequent standard second or third trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns. - III.

-III.
 One detailed anatomic ultrasound (76811) is allowed per pregnancy when performed to evaluate for suspected anomaly based on history, laboratory abnormalities, or clinical evaluation; or when there are suspicious results from a limited or standard ultrasound.
 Further indications include the possibility of fetal growth restriction and multifetal gestation.
-This ultrasound must be billed with an appropriate high risk diagnosis code from Table 4 below.
+This ultrasound must be billed with an appropriate high risk diagnosis code from the table below.